wtkhan/wtkhan.github.io/_posts/2024-12-15-french-rice-pudding.md

 Watch Albouze's rice pudding recipe, starting [here](https://youtu.be/cD3enxnS-JY?t=22).
 As with any rice pudding, in brief:

 #### Parboil rice
+This technique makes sense for removing excess starch from varieties like Arborio.
+I am not sure if we need this for Basmati and similar, but it does not hurt the final product.

 * Boil water
 * Add salt and rice to boiling water
 * Cook for 3-4 minutes
 * Strain

 #### Make custard
-* Get the milk and half of the sugar to boil
+* Heat the milk and half of the sugar until boiling.
-* Add rice and cook on low heat for about 25 minutes.
-Stir every now and then
+* Add the rice and cook on low for about 25 minutes, stirring occasionally.
-* Beat egg yolks with the rest of the sugar
+* Beat the egg yolks with the remaining sugar, then stir them into the rice.
+Cook for 2-3 more minutes.
-* Addd yolk mixture into the rice
-* Cook for 2-3 minutes more
-* Off the heat, mix in the butter.
-Also mix in the vanilla paste
+* Off the heat, mix in the butter and vanilla paste.
-* Store in a container, cover with plastic wrap and chill for at least a few hours
+* Transfer to a container, cover with plastic wrap, and chill for at least a few hours.

 #### Assembly
 * Whip cream to soft peaks
 * Remove plastic wrap off of custard and loosen it by whipping it
 * Fold in the whipped cream before serving.
-Adding in the whipped cream more than a few hours in advance may result in a 'dry' rice pudding where the cream has dried out.
+Avoid adding it too far in advance.
+Otherwise, the pudding might dry out.

 ### Rose-raspberry compote

-* Mix hot water in small increments with preserves into a sauce of desired thinness
+* Mix the raspberry preserves with hot water until you reach your desired sauce consistency.
-* Add in rosewater and salt to sauce
+* Stir in the rosewater and salt
-* Add in raspberries.
-If desired, mash a few for more of a compote-like consistency
+* Add fresh raspberries (and mash a few if you prefer a chunkier compote)
-* Chill the compote
+* Chill before serving.